Mari Evans: Career

 After leaving college, Evans decided to pursue a career as a musician.
 This decision prompted her to move to the East Coast, where she began to collaborate with various jazz musicians, including Wes Montgomery, a native of Indianapolis, Indiana.
 In 1947, Evans left the East Coast and moved to Indianapolis.
-After she settled in the city, Evans worked for the Indiana Housing Authority before joining the U.S. Civil Service.
+After she settled in the city, she worked for the Indiana Housing Authority before joining the U.S. Civil Service.